Brin-Jonathan Butler

 Brin-Jonathan Butler (born 1979) is a freelance journalist, Amazon interviewer, filmmaker and host of the podcast Tourist Information.
 His work has been published in The Classical, The Rumpus, Harper's, The Daily Beast, Vice, ESPN The Magazine, The Paris Review, The Huffington Post and Salon.com.
 His book A Cuban Boxer's Journey was published 2014.
 The Domino Diaries was published in 2015.
 The Grandmaster: Magnus Carlsen and the Match That Made Chess Great Again was published in 2018 and longlisted for the 2020 RBC Taylor Prize.

-Butler has a forthcoming documentary film, Split-Decision, examining Cuban–American relations.
+Butler has a forthcoming documentary film, Split Decision, examining Cuban–American relations.

-Butler is a member of the Boxing Writers Association of America and PEN America.

-Butler is also a member of Transnational Boxing Rankings Board, a respected international boxing rankings organization that was formed in 2012.